9623D-Double-Vision/DoubleVisionNB/README.md

 ### In the fourth match, we played on the red alliance against teams 31055A and 88310U whilst being allied with 9623S.
 We won 94-64.

 ### Q17
-### In the fifth match we played on the blue alliance against
+### In the fifth match we played on the blue alliance against teams 3859S and 3859E whilst being allied with 9623T.
+We won 126-60

+### Q23
+### In the sixth match we played on the red alliance against teams 9623T and 9447W whilst being allied with 9623W.
+We won 182-72

+### Q25
+### In the seventh match we played on the blue alliance against teams 88310V and 3859D whilst being allied with 3859E.
+We won 106-47

+### Q29
+### In the eighth match we played against teams 9447W and 31055A whilst being allied with 31055B.
+We won that match 142-112
+### Final Standings
+### we

+### Alliance Selections
 Attendance:
 - [x] Elliott
 - [x] Rhett